 Racial affinity groups mean different things, and many have different goals.
 For example, some groups meet for emotional support while others form to provide input to organizations.
 Brave Space is a mindfulness-based, peer-led study group, with structured guidance from Ruth King in the form of instructional lessons along with video and audio content.
 The focus is on investigating habits of mind in order to disrupt habits of harm that keep us from moving toward racial healing and harmony.
 Brave Space addresses the inner work of transforming racism.

 Also distinct to this program is that we are not bridging differences or engaging across racial affinity groups, nor are we focused on solving social or organizational issues.
-Key to this program’s success is your ongoing commitment and willingness to engage in the work of inner awareness and racial healing, which is why we have designed a year-long curriculum that emphasizes both racial inquiry and relational development.
+Key to this program’s success is your ongoing commitment and willingness to engage in the inner work of racial awareness and healing, which is why we have designed a year-long curriculum that emphasizes both racial inquiry and relational development.

 Brave Space is a rare opportunity to understand your racial conditioning and uproot racial habits of harm within caring community and over time.